John Hench: Personal life

 Hench and his wife were longtime devotees of the Hindu saint Ramakrishna, were initiated by Swami Prabhavananda, and were members of the Vedanta Society of Southern California, Hench serving as the society's board president for a short time.

-Death
+Death and legacy

 Hench died of heart failure on February 5, 2004, after a brief hospitalization in Burbank, California.
-His name tag and 65-year service award are displayed in the Imagineering building lobby, with tributes by Imagineers lining its hallways.
-His wife, Lowry Hench, passed 13 days later on Feb.
-18, 2004.

-Legacy

 The John Hench School of Animation at the University of Southern California's School of Cinematic Arts in Los Angeles, California is named in his honor.
 He was a major contributor to the animation school.
 The school motto, "Art Makes Us Human", is a quote from Hench when he visited the school to inspire students.